ywelsch/bcverifier/doc/invariant-specification-language.markdown

 The order in which invariants are defined is important.
 Invariants defined at the top can be used to show that following invariants are well formed.
 In the following example the first invariant states that c.x is never zero and thus the second invariant is well formed.
-If the invariants were defined in reverse error, the well formedness of the division could not be shown.
+If the invariants were defined in reverse order, the well formedness of the division could not be shown.

 	invariant forall C c :: c.x != 0
 	invariant forall C c :: 10 / c.x > 3